ptarmiganlabs/butler-docs/content/en/docs/Concepts/log_event_handlers/_index.md

 2. Publish a message to MQTT, in the topic defined in the Butler.mqttConfig.connectionCloseTopic configuration setting.

-Examples on how the Slack messages will look can be found on the [UDP client page](udp-client).
+Examples of what the Slack messages will look like can be found on the [UDP client page](/docs/concepts/udp).

 ##  Task reload errors